mayaanne/foundations/resources/track-time-toggl.md

 ## Summary
 During the prep-curriculum you were introduced to the importance of developing habits, in this case for time managment and productivity.

-How long you spend on each activity is important.
+How long you spend on each activity is important to know.
 You and your facilitator use this information.

 If you haven't already, sign up for an account at [toggl](https://github.com/dev-academy-programme/student-prep/pull/3) and download the desktop app